 These are only a handful of the many career options available to you as a science major.
 If you are overwhelmed in choosing your profession, a career counseling session can be beneficial.
 Your counselor will help you narrow down a career where your skills are a great fit.

 In career counseling, your counselor will help you explore your strengths and weaknesses.
-First, they will consider your level of education.
+First, counselors will consider your level of education.
 As a science major, your strengths may already include logistic and mathematical intelligence.
 It does, however, depend on the person.

 You will be put through a series of personality tests, aptitude tests, IQ tests, and psychometric analysis tests to determine your abilities.
 Such tests are designed to assess your natural skills and match them to specific career components.
 An example of these tests is the Myers-Briggs Type Indicator.
 This test helps individuals to determine their possible profession based on their personality traits and characteristics.